aravind-sadharani/chandraveena/src/pages/discography.md

 <br>

 If you like my musical philosophy and musical works, you can support me in my continued endeavour to produce good music.
-If you have a request, question or comment, please leave me a note.
 I am grateful for your appreciation and deeply value your patronage.

+If you have a PayPal account, click here : <a href="https://www.paypal.me/ChandraveenaTest"><unlinked-button>Support Me</unlinked-button></a>

+If you dont have a PayPal account, click here :  <support-button></support-button>

+If you have a request, question or comment, or would like to get in touch with me, please leave me a note.
+I will respond at the earliest.

 <notice-box center=" ">

 <my-button to="/contact/">Leave a Note</my-button>
-<a href="https://www.paypal.me/ChandraveenaTest"><unlinked-button>Support Me</unlinked-button></a>
-<support-button></support-button>

 </notice-box>